-Walk around or rent a bike to go around the lake.
+Walk around or rent a bike to ride around the lake.

-3.4 Experience the Maori culture at Tamaki Village Performance
+3.4 Experience the Maori culture with a performance at the Tamaki Village

 We are almost half way through this post and I still didn’t mention anything about Maori people, shame on me!

-Maori (Wikipedia again) – indigenous Polynesian people of New Zealand.
-Māori originated with settlers from Eastern Polynesia, who arrived in New Zealand in several waves of canoe voyages somewhere between 1250 and 1300.
+Maori (Wikipedia again) – are the indigenous Polynesian people of New Zealand.
+The Māori originally came as settlers from Eastern Polynesia and who arrived in New Zealand in several waves of canoe voyages somewhere between 1250 and 1300.

-Maori are about 15% of the entire population of New Zealand at the moment.
-They have one of the richest culture and tradition I have ever seen!
-Maori speak their own language (very similar to Hawaiian) and value their beautiful culture.
+The Maori make up about 15% of the entire population of New Zealand at the moment.
+They have some of the richest cultures and traditions I have ever seen!
+The Maori speak their own language (very similar to Hawaiian) and value their beautiful culture.

-This might be your only real encounter with real aboriginal people, this is why I cannot recommend enough visiting the Maori cultural performance.
-It will help you get to know better the traditions and origins of Maori!
+This might be your only real encounter with true aboriginal people, which this is why I cannot recommend enough that you visit the Maori cultural performance.
+It will help you get to know the traditions and origins of Maori a bit better!

 Tamaki Maori Village is the one I visited and it was great!
 The whole experience is very interactive – you can participate in all the activities.
 I could see that the staff really had fun performing for us and this was not just a tourist trap!

 Oh, and you will have an amazing buffet with traditional Maori food that will be prepared right in front of you in a traditional way.

 PRO TIP: There is a short bus ride from Rotorua to this village.
 If you can, request your bus driver to be Irikau, he is the best!
 His jokes and positive attitude actually made half of the experience of the tour, trust me on this one!